Ligand-modulated metallophilicity: influence of π-acceptor and σ-donor strength

 Abstract

 Metal–metal (M–M) closed-shell interaction, also known as metallophilicity, is frequently observed in d10 and d8 metal complexes featuring a close M–M distance.
-It has shown significant impact in diverse chemical systems, influencing structural, catalytic, and photophysical properties.
-Both the strength of M–M interactions and the resulting M–M distances are highly dependent on various types of coordinating ligands.
-Recent studies have revealed that metallophilicity is repulsive in nature due to strong M–M Pauli repulsion (PNAS.
-2021, 118, e2019265118).
+It has shown a significant impact on diverse chemical systems, influencing structural, catalytic, and photophysical properties.
+The strength of both M–M interactions and the resulting M–M distances is highly dependent on various types of coordinating ligands.
+Recent studies have revealed that metallophilicity is repulsive in nature due to strong M–M Pauli repulsion (Q. Wan, J. Yang, W.-P. To and C.-M. Che, Strong metal–metal Pauli repulsion leads to repulsive metallophilicity in closed-shell d8 and d10 organometallic complexes, Proc.
+Natl.
+Acad.
+Sci.
+U. S. A., 2021, 118, e2019265118).
 However, little is known about the role of ligands in M–M repulsions.
 Here, we elucidate how metal–ligand (M–L) coordination modulates M–M repulsion through two key mechanisms: π-backbonding and σ-donor interactions.
 By systematically evaluating ligands spanning a spectrum of π-accepting and σ-donating strengths, we uncover opposing ligand effects.
-Strong π-backbonding weakens M–M Pauli repulsion, enabling shorter intermetallic distances, whereas σ-donating interaction increases the repulsion, lengthening M–M contacts.
+Strong π-backbonding weakens M–M Pauli repulsion, enabling shorter intermetallic distances, whereas the σ-donating interaction increases the repulsion, lengthening M–M contacts.
 These computational insights establish a ligand-design framework for tuning metallophilicity in closed-shell metal complexes and advance the fundamental understanding of M–M interactions from the perspective of M–L coordination.

 Supplementary files